zsk612/tp/docs/DeveloperGuide.md

    1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileDelete`.
 1. Executing command.
     1. `ProfileSession` calls `ProfileDelete.execute()` with the rest of parsed input.
     1. `ProfileDelete` calls `ProfileStorage.loadData()` to load existing profile in the system.
 If there is no existing profile, `ProfileDelete` returns a failure result to `ProfileSession`.
-Otherwise, the process continues with step `iii`.
+Otherwise, the process continues with step `3`.
     1. `ProfileDelete` calls `Ui.CheckConfirmation()` to get user's confirmation on the deletion since this action is irrevocable.
 If user  fails to confirm, `ProfileDelete` returns an abort result to `ProfileSession`.
-Otherwise, the process continues with step `iv`.
+Otherwise, the process continues with step `4`.
     1. `ProfileDelete` calls `ProfileStorage.saveData()` to save a `null` object which represents a deleted profile.
     1. `ProfileDelete` returns a result to `ProfileSession`.
 1. Prompting result to user.